JiaC623/Projects/2023 Album Website/README.md

 > Everytime you create a new Image-Collection, have to go create a folder with images first, otherwise it raises an error (and it has some point, it is designed to show some pictures, always having pictures is ideal! ).
 It is inconvenient, just in my case, I originally stored my favourite images in my drive, and reasonably it is a faster way for me to check out my images instead of opening File Explorer.

 ### 4. Go for a Weather API
-In my case, I used a public weather api here: [Open-Meteo](https://open-meteo.com/en/docs), and based on its reutrn `weathercode` value, I accordingly adjusted the icon image in `imgs/other` to display the weather.
+In my case, I used a public weather api with my location (Hamilton, ON, Canada) here: [Open-Meteo](https://open-meteo.com/en/docs), and based on its reutrn `weathercode` value, I accordingly adjusted the background-position of weather image in `imgs/other` to display the correct weather icon.
 You may want to use your own icons (remember to change the file name to `Weather-Icons`) and APIs.

 <br>
 <br>